llvm/llvm-project/llvm/docs/LangRef.rst

 describe merely the actual *value* of a source variable which might not exist in registers or in memory (see ``DW_OP_stack_value``).

-A ``llvm.dbg.addr`` or ``llvm.dbg.declare`` intrinsic describes an indirect value (the address) of a source variable.
+A ``llvm.dbg.declare`` intrinsic describes an indirect value (the address) of a source variable.
 The first operand of the intrinsic must be an address of some kind.
 A DIExpression attached to the intrinsic refines this address to produce a concrete location for the source variable.

 A ``llvm.dbg.value`` intrinsic describes the direct value of a source variable.
 The first operand of the intrinsic may be a direct or indirect value.
 A